EDUCBA Logo

 HYPERLINK option in Excel

 This is the rare use path.
-I think about 95% of the users does not even bother to go to the Insert tab and find the Hyperlink option.
+About 95% of the users do not even bother going to the Insert tab to find the Hyperlink option.
 They rely on the shortcut key.

 The shortcut key to open the Hyperlink dialogue box is Ctrl + K.